The Great Debate Over Hair Growth – What You Need to Know

 Advances in Genetic Research

-Gene therapy and targeted medicine are offering new hope for reversing hair loss in personalized ways.
+Gene therapy and targeted medicine are offering new hope for reversing hair loss in personalized ways, just as treatments like straightening therapy are evolving to improve hair texture and manageability with less damage.

 Gender Differences in Hair Growth